Positioning — what engrava is (and isn’t)

 engrava is a standalone embedded database for AI-agent memory.
 It is built on

-SQLite and runs in-process: one pip install, no server, no LLM, no external
+SQLite and runs in-process: one pip install, no server required, no language-model

 This page explains when engrava is the right tool, when it isn’t, and how it relates to the other memory options you might be choosing between.